soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

   teaser: assets/images/posts/word2vec.png
 mathjax: "true"
 comments: true
+classes: wide
 ---

-In the past, I have used word vector averaging as a way to find similar sentences to a given sentence.
-The idea is simple: find the word embedding for each word using an algorihtm like word2vec or GloVe, and then average the embeddings together to get a sentence vector.
+Word vector averaging is a way to find semantically similar sentences to a given sentence.
+The idea is simple: find the word embedding for each word using an algorithm like word2vec or GloVe, and then average the embeddings together to get a sentence vector.

 I recently became interested in extending idea to the phrase level.
 If we have two documents, can we co-locate all the semantically similar phrases?

 For example, if I have the following two sentences:

 > Sentence A:  Yucaipa owned Dominick's before selling the chain to Safeway in 1998 for $2.5 billion.

 > Sentence B:  Yucaipa bought Dominick's in 1995 for $693 million and sold it to Safeway for $1.8 billion in 1998.

 I want my algorithm to return similar phrases:

 > "Yucaipa owned Dominick's" / "Yucapia bought Dominick's"

 > "selling the chain to Safeway" / "sold it to Safeway"

 > "in 1998 for $2.5 billion" / "for $1.8 billion in 1998"

-My final algorithm has two parts: first, sectioning the sentence into phrases using a dependency parser and tree traversal; and second, creating word vector averages for each phrases and matching the phrases with the greatest similarity.
-I've explained the process in the blog post below, and you can find the Jupyter code [here](https://github.com/soniajoseph/phrase-similarity).
+To perform this operation, I wrote an algorithm with two parts.
+First, the algorithm sections the sentence into phrases using a dependency parser and tree traversal; and second, the algorithm creates word vector averages for each phrases and matching the phrases with the greatest similarity.
+I've explained the process in the blog post below, and you can find a Jupyter notebook [here](https://github.com/soniajoseph/phrase-similarity).

 ## Load the data